Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization

 \section{Related works}

-\citet{Olfat2019} presents a fair dimensionality-reduction method, based on a Semi Definite Program for PCA and Kernel PCA.
-With the projected dataset, the authors tackle a classification problem where the disparate impact was used as a fairness measure.
-Another work that addresses fair PCA was conducted by~\citet{Samadi2018}, who proposed a fairness criteria based on the loss suffered from each protected group in the projected space with respect to their individual optimal projection.
-As a first step, they independently perform PCA for each protected group.
-For each execution of PCA, the reconstruction error for each group is calculated and the loss function indicates how far from these two benchmarks the total reconstruction error (obtained with PCA on all samples) lies.
-In the optimal scenario, one obtains a projection that deviates equally each population from their ideal reconstruction error.
-The authors have proposed an algorithm that performs this task (called FairPCA), obtaining as a solution a set of $r+1$ dimensions (or $r+k$, if the sensitive attribute can assume $k+1$ values).
-This solution satisfies the loss-based fairness criterion and a reconstruction error equal to a $r$-dimensional PCA.
-The work conducted by~\citet{Tantipongpipat2019} also presents some applications in the context of Fair ML, particularly in the problem of low-rank decomposition.
-The authors propose some algorithms able to consider the fairness requirement and that tighten the number of required extra dimensions proportional to $\sqrt{k}$.
+In \cite{Olfat2019}, the authors presented a fair dimensionality reduction method based on a Semi Definite Program for PCA and Kernel PCA.
+They tackled a classification problem where the disparate impact was used as a fairness measure.
+Fairness in PCA was also conducted in~\cite{Samadi2018}, where the authors proposed a fairness criteria based on the loss suffered from each group in the projected space with respect to their individual optimal projection.
+They start by independently performing PCA for each protected group.
+In each execution of PCA (on all samples), the reconstruction error for each group is calculated and the loss function indicates how far from the two benchmarks the obtained values lies.
+In the optimal scenario, the proposed \textit{FairPCA} algorithm leads to a projection that deviates equally each population from their ideal reconstruction error.
+Recently,~\cite{Zalcberg2021} addressed fairness in PCA by means of a sub-gradient descent algorithm and provided an analysis of this problem when the target vectors are orthogonal to each other.